Phil Gibbons, Charlotte, NC, employee rights lawyer, can help independent contractors recover unpaid overtime. Call 704-612-0038.

 Employers typically have to provide benefits, office space, and work equipment for employees, while independent contractors may not receive any of these things.

-Employers may also have to pay workers’ compensation insurance, a portion the employee’s Social Security and Medicare taxes, and state unemployment compensation insurance.
+Employers may also have to pay workers’ compensation insurance, a portion of the employee’s Social Security and Medicare taxes, and state unemployment compensation insurance.

 Employers also do not have to pay independent contractors overtime for hours worked beyond the 40th hour in a workweek.